cloudmesh-community/fa18-523-83/project-code/README.md

-# Credit Scoring Algorithm and Its Implementation in Production Environment fa18-523-83
+# Credit Scoring Algorithm and its Implementation in Production Environment fa18-523-83

 The business problem that will be focused on is how to determine in real-time whether or not a customer will be experiencing financial distress in the next